 These injuries are often associated with long-term damages and can leave the victim with lifelong needs for medical care and other treatments.
 Unfortunately, they’re far too common and those who sustain catastrophic injuries need legal help to pursue justice after this kind of situation.

 Recognizing what types of injuries are considered catastrophic can help you better understand your legal rights and what you’re able to do to hold the negligent party accountable.
-Here are some of the most catastrophic injuries that you may sustain:
+Here are some severe injury examples: